Vegan Jamaican Easter Spice Bun (with yeast)

 - The dough will be very sticky.
 Although it can be mixed by hand, it will take a strong arm and some extra time.
 I recommend using a stand mixer for quicker results.

 - Make sure the liquid is heated between 120°F to 130°F (48°C to 54°C).
-If it’s too hot it could damage the yeast.
-If it’s too cool then yeast activity would be slowed.
+If it’s too hot, it could damage the yeast.
+If it’s too cool, yeast activity will be slowed.

-- “Browning” is often used in Jamaica to add a darker brown colour to baked goods.
-A little goes a long way so try not to use too much.
+- “Browning” is often used in Jamaica to add a darker brown color to baked goods.
+A little goes a long way, so try not to use too much.

 - I would not recommend using molasses as a substitute for browning as it can overpower the spices.